Home Programming Git and GitHub Best Practices for Professional Developers

 Pull Request Lifecycle Create Branch from main Write Code atomic commits Open PR description + context CI Checks lint, test, build Code Review discuss + iterate Changes requested Approved LGTM Merge to main Deploy Key Principle: Keep PRs under 400 lines of code changes.
 Smaller PRs get reviewed faster and more thoroughly.

-The Golden Rule: Keep PRs Small
+The Primary Rule: Keep PRs Small

-The ideal PR is:
+The ideal PR exhibits the following properties.

-• Focused on a single concern — one feature, one bug fix, or one refactor
+• Focused on a single concern: one feature, one bug fix, or one refactor.

-Writing PR Descriptions That Accelerate Reviews
+Writing PR Descriptions That Accelerate Review

 ## What